Easy Apple Pie Recipe

 Apple Pie Recipe

-With a tender filling made of sweet and tart apples in a delightfully flaky crust, this Easy Apple Pie Recipe will quickly become your go-to for every holiday.
-It's hard to believe that a homemade pie this good is so easy to make!
-No special skills or tools needed!
+With a perfectly tender filling of sweet and tart apples wrapped in a flaky, golden crust, this Easy Apple Pie Recipe is sure to become a family Holiday favorite.
+The best part?
+It’s incredibly simple to make, no fancy skills or tools required!

 Servings: 8